 His stories of ghosts such as the lady in black standing in the window of what is now a restaurant beckoning for people to come and join her, a failing businessman who hanged himself after his cotton supply burnt to the ground and a whistling doctor who walks the cobbled streets of Charleston had us all intrigued and if I’m telling the truth – slightly terrified!

-If you are looking for things to do in Charleston SC at night SC, then spend an evening eating good food, huddle up to the one you love and be prepared to be entertained in a way that you’d undoubtedly forgotten existed.
+So, that’s it!
+Things to do in Charleston SC at night – if you are with kids then even better!
+Be prepared to spend an evening eating good food, huddle up to the one you love and be entertained in a way that you’d undoubtedly forgotten existed.